Testing Tail Weight of a Distribution Via Hazard Rate: Abstract

 \section{Abstract}

 Understanding the shape of a distribution of data is of interest to people in a great variety of fields, as it may affect the types of algorithms used for that data.
-Given samples from a distribution, we seek to understand how many elements appear infrequently, that is, to characterize the tail of the distribution.
-We develop an algorithm based on a careful bucketing scheme that distinguishes heavy-tailed distributions from non-heavy-tailed ones via a definition based on the hazard rate under some natural smoothness and ordering assumptions.
-We verify our theoretical results empirically.
+We study one such problem in the framework of {\em distribution property testing}, characterizing the number of samples required to to distinguish whether a distribution has a certain property or is far from having that property.
+In particular, given samples from a distribution, we seek to characterize the tail of the distribution, that is, understand how many elements appear infrequently.
+We develop an algorithm based on a careful bucketing scheme that distinguishes light-tailed distributions from non-light-tailed ones with respect to a definition based on the hazard rate, under natural smoothness and ordering assumptions.
+We bound the number of samples required for this test to succeed with high probability in terms of the parameters of the problem, showing that it is polynomial in these parameters.
+Further, we prove a hardness result that implies that this problem cannot be solved without any assumptions.